Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **[Look for short-term housing ↑](#short-term-and-furnished-apartments)**

-### Regular apartment
+### Long-term apartment

-Regular apartments are a **long-term solution**.
+Most apartments are long-term apartments.
+They are the best **long-term solution**.
 They are hard to get, because everyone wants them.
 If you are unemployed, if you are a student, or if you are not in Germany yet, regular apartments are almost impossible to get.

 With a regular apartment...